Trebuchet: Uses in activism and insurgency

 In 2013, during the Syrian civil war, rebels were filmed using a trebuchet in the Battle of Aleppo.
 The trebuchet was used to project explosives at government troops.

 In 2014, during the Hrushevskoho street riots in Ukraine, rioters used an improvised trebuchet to throw bricks and Molotov cocktails at the Berkut.

+Uses in regular armies

+In 2024, the IDF used a trebuchet to hurl flaming projectiles into Lebanon.
+IDF media stated the goal was to target natural features such as brush and thicket along the Lebanon-Israel border wall that hypothetically could have been used as cover by Hezbollah troops.
+The IDF later issued a response to suggest that the trebuchet's use was a "local initiative", instigated by a brigade that had not yet been deployed to Gaza, rather than a widely used tool in the Israeli military.